We can see different

 There are many types of bread packaging, which are divided into folding packaging, shrink packaging, and bag packaging according to the packaging form.

 According to the packaging method, it can be divided into manual packaging, semi-mechanized packaging and automated packaging.
 Manual packaging is less restricted by factors such as funds, venues, and product quantities.
 The application is more flexible, but the disadvantage is that it may not meet the hygiene requirements.
-Both semi-mechanized and automated packaging are packaged in a automatic bread packaging machine with high efficiency and better packaging than manual packaging.
+Both semi-mechanized and automated packaging are packaged in a

 Packaging material requirements: